 In 1991, Kim started the distribution company Pulse Soniq after releasing the first CD on Silent.
 Then, in 1993, three imprints were created for different genres.
 Flask (beat-oriented ambient), Furnace (hard industrial, industrial dance), and Sulphur (alternative rock, noise, fusion, experimental electronics, found sound).

-In 1996, Silent and its distribution company were to an employee so that Cascone could work as a sound designer for Headspace, a company founded by Thomas Dolby.
+In 1996, Silent and its distribution company were left to an employee so that Cascone could work as a sound designer for Headspace, a company founded by Thomas Dolby.
 Silent lived on for another two years as a completely different label, focusing on house music and other beat-oriented dance music, including co-releasing some vinyl with other companies, but the label was shuttered in 1998.

 NOTE: all sub-labels of Silent include the same catalog-number format as its parent.
 Be careful when submitting music that strays far from ambient on the Silent label.